 Roles and Responsibilities

 The club is managed by a General Committee elected on an annual basis at the Annual General Meeting.
-Currently, it comprises five Officers and six ordinary members, one of whom we expect to be a senior Kingston University Sailing Club (KUSC) representative.
-The five Officers, who 'report' to the General Committee, have the following roles:
+Currently, it comprises Flag Officers and ordinary members.
+The flag Officers, who 'report' to the General Committee, have the following roles:

 * A Flag Officer has the right to fly a club flag with the following adjustments which show his/her rank.
 Commodore's flag has two fishtails, Vice Commodore's has one red ball in the upper left quadrant, Rear Commodore's flag has two red balls in the upper left quadrant.